monbro/chrome-extension-pagenote-for-notion/README.md

-🚀 **Notion Integration** - Your notes are now stored in your Notion workspace instead of browser storage ☁️ **Cloud Sync** - Access your notes from any device 🔐 **Better Privacy** - Your data stays in your Notion account 📱 **Multi-Device** - View and edit notes from desktop, tablet, or mobile via Notion
+🚀 **Notion Integration** - Your notes are now stored in your Notion workspace instead of browser storage ☁️ **Cloud Sync** - Access your notes from any device 🔐 **Better Privacy** - Your data stays in your Notion account � **Smart Save Status** - Real-time indicators showing when notes are saving/saved/unsaved 🔗 **Notion Direct Links** - Open notes directly in Notion with one click 📊 **Domain-Smart Panel** - Side panel automatically closes when switching to different domains �📱 **Multi-Device** - View and edit notes from desktop, tablet, or mobile via Notion

 ## Quick Setup